syncfusion-content/javascript-docs/js/HeatMap/Items-Mapping.md

         </td>
           <td>

 * The [row](/api/js/ejheatmap#members:itemsmapping-row "row") [propertyName](/api/js/ejheatmap#members:itemsmapping-row-propertyname "propertyName") property is used to bind the row with specific field which is in datasource collection.
-The row [displayName](/api/js/ejheatmap#members:itemsmapping-row-displayname "displayName") property is used to specify a name for row.
+The row [displayName](/api/js/ejheatmap#members:itemsmapping-row-displayname "displayName") property is used to specify your own name for row.

 * The [column](/api/js/ejheatmap#members:itemsmapping-column "column") [propertyName](/api/js/ejheatmap#members:itemsmapping-column-propertyname "propertyName") property is used to bind the column with specific field which is in datasource collection.
 The column
- [displayName](/api/js/ejheatmap#members:itemsmapping-column-displayname "displayName") property is used to specify a name for column.
+ [displayName](/api/js/ejheatmap#members:itemsmapping-column-displayname "displayName") property is used to specify your own name for column.

 * The [value](/api/js/ejheatmap#members:itemsmapping-value "value") [propertyName](/api/js/ejheatmap#members:itemsmapping-value-propertyname "propertyName") property is used to bind the heatmap column with specified data.
-The [displayName](/api/js/ejheatmap#members:itemsmapping-value-displayname "displayName") property is used to specify a name of column.
         </td>
         <td>
             {% highlight js %}